Black Friday 2019: The best TV deals you can get right now

 Read: Apple Black Friday 2019: Great deals on MacBook Pro, Apple iPad and more

-Discuss: Best Black Friday TV deals 2019: Save $700 on QLED, OLED and LCD screens from top brands (updated)
+Discuss: Best Black Friday TV deals 2019: Save hundreds on QLED and OLED screens from Samsung, TCL and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.